ChrstphrHll/npc_gen/students/Mya Nelaeryn.md

 ---
 # Mya Nelaeryn
 ### Description
-- Human Barbarian from Qualnis
+- Human Barbarian from Aldercrown Empire
 - 2nd year Protection student in Elkenval
 - long straight dark red hair that's wild, Pale Brown eyes, and Fair skin
 - Is Folksy and Evil, and has Creativity as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes